 Yorkville has some of the best hotels in Toronto, along with the highest rates.
 After a long day of shopping for designer brands, rest in one of the following luxurious four-star or five-star hotels.

 - The Hazelton Hotel: This four-star hotel is inside a luxurious building located at the corner of Yorkville Avenue and Avenue Road, just two blocks from the Mink Mile.
 The spacious rooms have marble bathrooms and interiors designed by a renowned designer.

-- Four Seasons Hotel Toronto at Yorkville: Located at the other end of Yorkville Avenue, this five-star hotel offers some of the best views.
+- Four Seasons Hotel Toronto at Yorkville: Located at the other end of Yorkville Avenue, this five-star luxury hotel offers some of the best views in the city.
 The rooms feature floor-to-ceiling windows that look out over the downtown area if you stay on the southern side of the building.
 You’ll also enjoy celebrity treatment from the attentive staff.

 - InterContinental Toronto Yorkville: If the five-star rates are too steep, try this hotel located at the western end of the Mink Mile.
 You can walk out the front doors and reach the high-end shops within seconds.
 It’s also surrounded by a variety of fine dining options.

-✔ Best district to stay in Toronto for entertainment and sightseeing
+✔ Best district in Toronto for entertainment and sightseeing

 Some of the top things to see & do in Toronto are found in or near the Entertainment District.
 You can see the rest of the city from the top of the CN Tower and then spend the morning watching sharks and fish swim at the Ripley’s Aquarium of Canada.